stefanobartoletti/nuxt-social-share/README.md

 ## 🔩 Using the `useSocialShare` composable

 Using the customizable component should cover almost every use case, but if needed the `useSocialShare` composable can be directly accessed for even more flexibility.
-This composable is used internally to create the `<SocialShare>` components.
+This composable is also used internally to create the `<SocialShare>` components.

 Like the component, one instance of `useSocialShare` should be used for every needed share.